Jesus Revolution

 Jesus Revolution is a 2023 American Christian drama film directed by Jon Erwin and Brent McCorkle.
-Based on the book of the same name, the film follows youth minister Greg Laurie (Joel Courtney), Christian hippie Lonnie Frisbee (Jonathan Roumie), and pastor Chuck Smith (Kelsey Grammer) as they take part in the Jesus movement in California during the late 1960s.
+Based on the autobiographical book of the same name co-written by Greg Laurie, the film follows the teenage Laurie (Joel Courtney), Christian hippie Lonnie Frisbee (Jonathan Roumie), and pastor Chuck Smith (Kelsey Grammer) as they take part in the Jesus movement in California during the late 1960s.
 Anna Grace Barlow and Kimberly Williams-Paisley also star.

-The film was theatrically released in the United States on February 24, 2023, by Lionsgate.
-The film received mixed reviews from critics and was well-received by audiences, and has grossed $45 million.
+The film was theatrically released in the United States by Lionsgate on February 24, 2023.
+Although it received mixed reviews from critics, the film grossed $54 million worldwide against a production budget of $15 million.